Dial Global Local

-Dial Global Local (formerly Waitt Radio Networks) was a national radio network based in Omaha, Nebraska, formerly owned by NRG Media and purchased in April 2008 by Triton Radio Networks.
-As a subsidiary of Dial Global, they specialized in 24-hour formats for affiliated radio stations across the United States and Canada which are specifically localized for their client stations, although they also were known for commercial production services.
-Dial Global Local also provides their affiliates with coverage of breaking news events.
+Dial Global Local (formerly Waitt Radio Networks) was a national radio network based in Omaha, Nebraska.
+As a subsidiary of Dial Global, the network specialized in 24-hour formats for affiliated radio stations across the United States and Canada which were localized for their client stations, although they also were known for commercial production services.
+Dial Global Local also provided affiliates with coverage of breaking news events.

-In June 2012, due to reorganizations at Dial Global, the Dial Global Local 24/7 formats were fully integrated into Dial Global's portfolio of formats, and "Dial Global Local" ceased to exist as a brand name.
-However, most of the former Dial Global Local formats are still offered to affiliate stations in the same manner in which they were previously offered.
-Three formats - Rock 2.0, Good Time Oldies, and Hits Now! - are available in Local versions only (the latter being a former Dial Global Total offering).

-24-hour formats currently (June 2012) offered by Dial Global in Local versions include: